paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/ior_results.md

 The parameters of the gamma prior distribution are selected as per the knowledge of the item.

-Let us assume for a certain {term}`MISCELLANEOUS ITEM` that a basic failure rate is calculated.
+Let us assume for a certain {term}`miscellaneous item <Miscellaneous item>` that a basic failure rate is calculated.

 Let us assume that there are some items already in flight with a certain cumulated time, not sufficient enough to provide a result in the order of magnitude of the specification (without prior knowledge).